nimbix/jarvice-helm/README.md

 ### Quick install to Amazon EKS or Google GKE

-If a kubernetes cluster is not readily available, JARVICE can be quickly deployed and demoed using the Amazon EKS managed kubernetes service on AWS or the Google GKE managed service on GCP.
+If a kubernetes cluster is not readily available, JARVICE can be quickly deployed and demoed using kubernetes cluster services such as Amazon EKS on AWS or Google GKE on GCP.
 See the following link for details:

 https://github.com/nimbix/jarvice-helm/tree/master/scripts